 - The natural environment is inspiring and uplifting

 - The nearby monument to David Stirling, the founder of the Special Air Service, speaks to the high performing, mission-led, empowered team culture the client was seeking to develop

 - The success of tennis star and local boy Sir Andy Murray is testimony to a superb team effort that lies behind a powerful global brand

-- The town itself, which experienced the dreadful school massacre of 1996, is a model of collective resilience.
+- The town itself, which experienced the dreadful school shooting of 1996, is a model of collective resilience.